Genus distribution polynomials for bicellular bicolored maps all with real zeros

-{\bf Abstract.} Since 1960s, enumerating bicolored maps (thus maps) according to the numbers (and possibly types) of edges, faces, white vertices, black vertices and genus has been an important topic arising in many fields of mathematics and physics.
-To the best of our knowledge, no explicit formulas are known for the number of bicolored maps given the first four parameters unless the given number of faces is one.
-There is actually a vast literature for the one-face case.
+{\bf Abstract.} Enumerating bicolored maps and maps according to the numbers (and possibly types) of edges, faces, white vertices, black vertices and genus has been an important topic arising in many fields of mathematics and physics.
 In particular, Jackson (1987), Zagier (1995) and Stanley (2011) respectively obtained some expressions for the generating polynomial of the numbers of one-face bicolored maps with given number of edges and white vertex degree distribution while tracking the number of black vertices.
-In this paper, we obtain an explicit formula for the corresponding generating polynomial for that of bicolored maps with two faces, i.e., bicellular, one face of length $p$ and the other of length $n-p$.
-We also prove that the polynomial essentially has only real zeros and thus the log-concavity of the counting sequence.
+The cases for multiple faces are harder.
+In this paper, we first obtain the number for that of bicolored maps with two faces, i.e., bicellular, of arbitrary length distribution, and then derive an explicit formula for the corresponding generating polynomial with respect to genus.
+We next prove that the generating polynomial essentially has only real zeros and thus the genus distribution is log-concave.

 10pt